DCC-EX/dcc-ex.github.io/docs/throttles/engine-driver.rst

 Using a Bluetooth Controller
 =============================
 This is the one Steve Todd uses himself on a lanyard.
 It leaves both hands free for paperwork and uncoupling and is light enough to simply let go of when you need both hands.
 Here are his optimized settings.
+His prefered settings are listed in the note bwlow.
 You can use these as a start and customize them for your own use:

 .. image:: ../_static/images/throttles/bt_controller1.jpg
    :alt: Bluetooth Lanyard Controller